Leonia-Wright/Quiz/README.md

 # Quiz
-Survey on the products to get feedback
+Quiz on the products line to get feedback.